Lesson video

 Well done.

-So now let's generate some descriptive vocabulary we could use to describe this key moment.
+So now, "Let's generate some descriptive vocabulary we could use to describe this key moment.

-So think about again, maybe some describing of the calm, the calm atmosphere now amongst in the woods, the way he moved, how he might be feeling, what he was carrying.
+The boy left the woods and returned home to his father."
+So think about again, maybe some describing of the calm atmosphere now in the woods, the way he moved, how he might have been feeling, what he was carrying.

 So consider all of those as you're generating some vocabulary to describe this moment.